 - 1. I am EGR's Vice-President and have been since 2001.
 As such I have personal knowledge of the facts and matters deposed in this affidavit save where the same are stated to be based upon information or belief, and where so stated I verily believe the same to be true. - 2.
-I make this affidavit in support of EGR's sixth motion for an extension of these CCAA proceedings and the October 27, 2020 second amended and restated initial order (the "SARIO"), of which I attach a copy as Exhibit "A", to June 17, 2022 (3 months). - 3.
-The current extension expires at the end of March 15, 2022.
+I make this affidavit in support of EGR's seventh motion for an extension of these CCAA proceedings and the October 27, 2020 second amended and restated initial order (the "SARIO"), of which I attach a copy as Exhibit "A", to September 16, 2022 (3 months). - 3.
+The current extension expires on June 17, 2022.